Life Advice Everyone Should Hear in Their 20s

 7. Failure Isn’t the End—It’s the Middle

-8. Start Building the Life You Want—Even If It’s One Small Step at a Time
+8. Start Building the Life You Want—One Small Step at a Time

 How to Choose the Right Career Path for You